NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/11_posts.md

 layout: archives  # This is a key setting for displaying posts
 permalink: /posts/
 #icon: fa-solid fa-envelopes-bulk
-order: 11  # Adjust this number based on where you want it in your navigation
+# order: 11  # commented out - defined in navigation.yml
 ---